tushartushar/taksidiotis/guide.md

 http://www.mparmpeekiou.com
 * Agora Restaurant includes great tasty food with unique atmosphere, great service and music.
 Dish not to miss : Salmon Spaghetti with Vodka Sauce. (https://www.agora-restaurant.gr/)

+* The various Greek beaches not only benefit us with their waters, where we can swim and cool off the hot days of summer, but also with the organisms that leave there.
+Therefore you should definitely visit a fish tavern, like 'Logo Timis' in Likovrisi.
+It is a very clean place with a very hostile owner, and his wife is the best cooker ever.
+Try the 'regosalata' plate, it is just awesome!
 ## Bars

 * In the top 10 in annual ratings of world's best bars, The Clumsies bar is one of the hottest bars downtown. [click to visit website](http://theclumsies.gr/)